Login Sign in

 Separation anxiety in pets is often just as stressful for pet parents.
 Destructive behaviors can cause household damage or put a pet’s health at risk due to escape attempts or excessive chewing.

-And while separation anxiety can be challenging to overcome, there are things you can do at home to help reduce the likelihood of this behavior before going back to work or spending more time outside of your home.
+And while separation anxiety can be challenging to overcome, there are things you can do at home to help reduce the likelihood of this behavior before spending more time outside of your home.

 5 Tips to Help Pets with Separation Anxiety